Ragekill3377/AES-Dumper-Darwin/README.md

 This program aims to demonstrate how attackers could extract AES Keys at runtime, even if you wipe the keys or obfuscate them.
 This is a PoC, not yet tested.
+The point of this is to demonstrate that once an attacker can load their code into your process, they own you.

 --------------------------------------------------------------------
 This tool also uses fishhook by @facebook for hooking purposes.